morvencao/notes/Istio/setup-central-istiod-with-submariner.md

 helloworld-v1-776f57d5f6-ptrf6   2/2     Running   0          44s
 ```

-4. Verify that the sidecar for the `helloworld` application is connected to the central istio contral plane:
+4. Verify that the sidecar of the `helloworld` application is connected to the central istio contral plane:

 ```bash
 $ istioctl --kubeconfig=$PWD/mcscluster1/auth/kubeconfig proxy-status